Cold-Bore-Capital/looker_period_control/README.md

 ##### Options
 * `database_type` - Defaults to `redshift`.
 This is used to generate the correct SQL for the database you are using.
 Options are:
   * `redshift`
-  * `big_query`
+  * `bigquery`
   * `snowflake`
 * `period_control_group_title` - This will control how the dimensions and measures related to the Looker Period Control block group in your explore.
 By default, the value is set to "Z - Period Control."

    ![Image showing Block Field Name value](docs/constant_values__example_block_control_name.jpg)